 The Committee further raised the issue of the use of tasers by the police force and recalled that the use of tasers should be strictly subject to the principles of necessity and proportionality and totally inadmissible in the equipment of custodial staff in prisons or any other place of detention.
 The under-representation of women and ethnic minorities in the police force (and correction system) and the lack of specific training on the Convention against Torture for members of the police force were also raised.
-Other issues discussed included the extremely low number of sentences handed down for torture and ill-treatment in comparison to the high number of allegations of torture, ill-treatment and other police misconduct, the treatment to which intersex children would have been subjected without their informed consent.
+Other issues discussed included the extremely low number of sentences handed down for torture and ill-treatment in comparison to the high number of allegations of torture, ill-treatment and other police misconduct, the treatment of unaccompanied minors and women migrants, and reports on cases of medical treatment to which intersex children would have been subjected without their informed consent.